Sicilian piastra: Riveli

 On both of these historic documents, the denomination piastra was not used.

 A Sicilian coin commonly available for sale today is the 120 grana silver piece, weighing an ounce.
-It is called, in the supplementary description of this silver piece, one piastre.
+It is called, in the supplementary description of this silver piece, one piastra.

-However in 1823 George Crabb, in his Universal Technological Dictionary Volume 2, in addition to supporting the above relative values of onze, tari and grani in accounting, lists 120 grani as equivalent to one florino.
+However, in 1823 George Crabb, in his Universal Technological Dictionary Volume 2, in addition to supporting the above relative values of onze, tarì and grano in accounting, lists 120 grana as equivalent to one fiorino.
 Crabb also lists the ponto, the carlino, the ducat and the scudo or crown and their equivalence to the grano, however no mention of the piastre.